Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux: Priority-based task reassignments in a 2D-HMS

-If task 1 in Fig.~\ref{fig:TaskReassignments}(a) is completed first, the processor addressed by $(1, 1)$ becomes idle.
-We mark the cell $(1,1)$ as $\bullet$ to show that the processor addressed by $(1, 1)$ is now in the idle state.
-Once a processor is in the idle state, it seeks the right and below processor to perform task relocation.
-Recall that task relocation is only allowed between two adjacent processors if one is in the idle state and the other is in the busy state.
-If a processor is in the idle state, it does not check the left and above processor to perform task relocation.
-It is because the underlying 2D mesh processor diagram of $\lambda$-$(\text{HMT}_{i,j})$ is hierarchical, it is not an optimal choice if a task is to run on a processor with the lower execution rate.
-Thus, a processor in the idle state always seeks both the right and below processor in order to compare task priorities and to relocate a task.
+If task 1 in Figure~\ref{fig:TaskReassignments}(a) is completed first, the node addressed by $(1, 1)$ becomes idle.
+We mark the cell $(1,1)$ as $\bullet$ to show that the node addressed by $(1, 1)$ is now in the idle state.
+Once a node is in the idle state, it seeks the right and below node to perform task relocation.
+Recall that our task relocation is only allowed between two adjacent nodes if one is in the idle state and the other is in the busy state.
+If a node is in the idle state, it does not check the left and above node to perform task relocation.
+It is because the underlying 2D mesh Young diagram of $\lambda$-$(\text{HMT}_{i,j})$ is hierarchical, it is not an optimal choice if a task is to run on a node with the lower execution rate.
+Therefore, a node in the idle state always seeks both the right and below node in order to compare task priorities and to relocate a task.
 We see that task $\text{HMT}_{1,2}$ has a higher priority than task $\text{HMT}_{2,1}$, i.e., $2 \prec_t 3$.
-Thus, task relocation involves the processor addressed by $(1,1)$ and the processor addressed by $(1,2)$.
-Now task 2 has been relocated and the processor addressed by $(1,2)$ becomes idle.
-If a processor becomes idle, the choice for task relocation between the right and below processor is always \emph{greedy}~\cite{Cormen2001}, allowing the task with the higher priority to occupy the idle processor (see Fig.~\ref{fig:TaskReassignments}(b)).
-This process continues until no task relocation is possible, which means that the right and below processor are both idle or both not available.
-The final state of Fig.~\ref{fig:TaskReassignments}(b) is the task reassignment $A_1$ for the completion of task 1.
-Given the initial task assignment $A_0$ in Fig.~\ref{fig:TaskReassignments}(a), Fig.~\ref{fig:TaskReassignments}(c) shows the task reassignment sequence $(A_k)_{k=0}^{m-1}$ for $m=9$ corresponding to the task completion sequence $(1,\,3,\,2,\,5,\,8,\,4,\,6,\,7,\,9)$.
-Algorithm~\ref{algorithm:NormalTaskReassignments} describes the procedure in Fig.~\ref{fig:TaskReassignments}.
-Task reassignments take place in Algorithm~\ref{algorithm:NormalTaskReassignments} if a task completion sequence is provided in run time.
-It turns out that the iterative greedy task relocation mechanism in Algorithm~\ref{algorithm:NormalTaskReassignments} corresponds to the forward jeu de taquin slide discussed in Algorithm~\ref{algorithm:JeuDeTaquinForwardSlides}, except that task relocation starts with the cell that is indicated by the task completion sequence.
-Note that each task assignment in a task reassignment sequence $(A_k)_{k=0}^{m-1}$ in Algorithm~\ref{algorithm:NormalTaskReassignments} satisfies the necessary conditions in Definition~\ref{defn:NecessaryConditionsForanOptimalTaskAssignment}.
-We see that each task assignment in $(A_k)_{k=0}^{m-1}$ in Algorithm~\ref{algorithm:NormalTaskReassignments} is represented by a hierarchical 2D mesh tableau of normal shape, where task IDs are increasing in rows and columns on the underlying hierarchical 2D mesh processor diagram.
-Therefore, $(A_k)_{k=0}^{m-1}$ in Algorithm~\ref{algorithm:NormalTaskReassignments} is a necessarily optimal task reassignment sequence.
+Therefore, task relocation involves the node addressed by $(1,1)$ and the node addressed by $(1,2)$.
+Now, task 2 has been relocated and the node addressed by $(1,2)$ becomes idle.
+If a node becomes idle, the choice for task relocation between the right and below node is always \emph{greedy}~\cite{cormen2001}, allowing the task with the higher priority to occupy the idle node (see Figure~\ref{fig:TaskReassignments}(b)).
+This process continues until no task relocation is possible, which means that the right and below node of $\bullet$ are both idle or both not available.
+The final state of Figure~\ref{fig:TaskReassignments}(b) is the task reassignment $A_1$ for the completion of task 1.
+Given an initial task assignment $A_0$ in Figure~\ref{fig:TaskReassignments}(a), Figure~\ref{fig:TaskReassignments}(c) shows the task (re)assignment sequence $(A_k)_{k=0}^{m-1}$ for $m=9$ corresponding to the task completion sequence $(1,\,3,\,2,\,5,\,8,\,4,\,6,\,7,\,9)$.
+Algorithm~\ref{algorithm:NormalTaskReassignments} describes the procedure in Figure~\ref{fig:TaskReassignments}.
+Task reassignments take place in Algorithm~\ref{algorithm:NormalTaskReassignments} when a task completion sequence is provided in run time.
+It turns out that the iterative greedy task relocation mechanism in Algorithm~\ref{algorithm:NormalTaskReassignments} corresponds to a forward jeu de taquin slide discussed in Algorithm~\ref{algorithm:JeuDeTaquinForwardSlides}, except that task relocation starts with the cell that is indicated by the task completion sequence.
+Note that each task assignment in a task (re)assignment sequence $(A_k)_{k=0}^{m-1}$ in Algorithm~\ref{algorithm:NormalTaskReassignments} is a priority-based task assignment.
+We see that each task (re)assignment in $(A_k)_{k=0}^{m-1}$ in Algorithm~\ref{algorithm:NormalTaskReassignments} is represented by a hierarchical 2D mesh tableau of normal shape, where task IDs are increasing in rows and columns on the underlying hierarchical 2D mesh diagram.